Skip to main content

 • Colleges will explain in their job descriptions if this option is available, but it can be worth asking them directly if its not clear.

-Search for teaching construction jobs in Further Education
+Search for jobs training others construction in Further Education

-Get up to £6000 when you start teaching in a Further Education college
+Get up to £6000 to train others in a Further Education college

-When you start teaching an eligible course in an FE college, you could get an extra payment of up to £6000.
+When you start training an eligible course in an FE college, you could get an extra payment of up to £6000.

 Eligible subjects are: